 Protocols

-This section identifies the protocols for all measures proposed under the Direct Install Program.
-This section includes protocols for measures that are not included in other sections of the Protocols.
-In addition, for several of the where Direct Install Protocols uses algorithms and inputs from the “Commercial and Industrial Energy Efficient Construction” section of the Protocols, different equipment baselines will be used to reflect the Direct Install includes early retirement.
-Baseline equipment efficiency shown in this section is an estimate of existing equipment efficiency rather than currently available standard efficiency.
+This section identifies the protocols for measures proposed under the Direct Install Program.
+Several of the measures use algorithms and inputs identical to the Commercial and Industrial Energy Efficient Construction section of the Protocols, and as such, the user is directed to that section for the specific protocol.
+Other measures may have similar algorithms and inputs, but identify different equipment baselines to reflect the Direct Install early replacement program where equipment is replaced as a direct result of the program.
+For those measures, the applicable baseline tables are included in this section, but the user is directed to the C&I section of the Protocols for algorithms and other inputs.

 Electric HVAC Systems

-Replacement of existing electric HVAC equipment with high efficiency units is a proposed measure under the Direct Install Program.
-(See C&I Construction Electric HVAC Systems Protocols).
-The savings protocol will be the same as previously stated in this document with the exception of the assumption for baseline efficiency.
-For the Direct Install program, the following values will be used for the variable identified as
+Replacement of existing electric HVAC equipment with high efficiency units is a proposed measure under the C&I Energy Efficienct Construction Electric HVAC Systems Protocols.
+The Direct Install savings protocol will be the same as previously stated in this document with the exception of the assumption for baseline efficiency.

-EERb.
-These age-based efficiencies are used in estimating savings associated with the Direct Install Program because as an early replacement program, equipment is replaced as a direct result of the program.
+Efficiency baselines are designed to reflect current market practices, which in this case reflect ASHRAE 90.1-2007.
+For the Direct Install program, the following values will be used for the variable identified as SEERb EERb COPb IPLVb and HSPFb

-Default Values for Mechanical System Efficiencies – Age-Based
+HVAC Baseline Table – Direct Install